Can Dogs Have Bread? | Exploring Bread & Dog Safety

 4. Buttered Toast

 No, dogs should not eat toast with butter.
-Butter is rich in fat.
-Ingesting very high quantities of butter can cause stomach upsets.
+Butter is rich in fat and can cause stomach upset.

 5. Seeded Bread